Orama-Interactive/Pixelorama-Docs/docs/extension_system/extension_examples.md

 ```
 extends Node

-onready var extension_api: Node  # Variable for keeping reference to the Api
+@onready var extension_api: Node  # Variable for keeping reference to the Api

 # some references to nodes that will be created later
 var panel